Azure/Azure-Media-Services-Explorer/README.md

 Azure-Media-Services-Explorer
 =============================

-Azure Media Explorer is a Winforms/C# application for Windows that does upload, download, encode, package, and stream assets with Azure Media Services.
+Azure Media Explorer is a Winforms/C# application for Windows that does upload, download, encode and stream VOD and live content with [Azure Media Services](https://azure.microsoft.com/en-us/services/media-services/).

 See a full description on http://azure.microsoft.com/blog/2014/10/08/managing-media-workflows-with-the-new-azure-media-services-explorer-tool

-The latest binary (with an installer) is available in the release section: https://github.com/Azure/Azure-Media-Services-Explorer/releases and also on Chocolatey: https://chocolatey.org/packages/amsexplorer
+The latest binary for Windows (with a EXE installer) is available in the [releases section](https://github.com/Azure/Azure-Media-Services-Explorer/releases) and also on [Chocolatey](https://chocolatey.org/packages/amsexplorer)

 This solution has been developped with Visual Studio 2015.
 It contains two projects: "AMSExplorer", the main application, and "SetupAMSExplorer", an InstallShield project that creates a Setup executable (EXE/MSI).